Michigan Court of Appeals; Docket #359647; Unpublished

 Discovery Sanctions in First-Party Cases

-In this unanimous, unpublished, per curiam decision, the Court of Appeals affirmed the trial court’s order dismissing Plaintiff Juan Burns’s first-party action for no-fault PIP benefits against Defendant Farm Bureau Mutual Insurance Company of Michigan (“Farm Bureau”).
+In this unanimous, unpublished, per curiam decision, the Court of Appeals affirmed the trial court’s order dismissing Plaintiff Juan Burns’s action for no-fault PIP benefits against Defendant Farm Bureau Mutual Insurance Company of Michigan (“Farm Bureau”).
 The Court of Appeals held that the trial court did not abuse its discretion by dismissing Burns’s action as a sanction for failing to comply with multiple discovery orders.

 Juan Burns was injured in a motor vehicle accident, after which he sought no-fault PIP benefits through the Michigan Automobile Insurance Placement Facility.
 His claim was assigned to Farm Bureau, but Burns alleged that Farm Bureau issued incomplete or insufficient payments of benefits to him.
 Burns filed suit against Farm Bureau but failed to timely file his initial disclosures, and failed to appear for three scheduled depositions.
 After Farm Bureau filed its motion, Burns filed his initial disclosures, but approximately one month later, Burns missed a fourth scheduled deposition, missed his first scheduled IME, and failed to respond to Farm Bureau’s discovery request.
 Farm Bureau moved for dismissal, but the trial court denied the request, instead ordering Burns to attend his deposition and IME.
 Burns appeared for the deposition but failed to attend the IME, after which he trial court renewed its order to Burns that he appear for his IME.
 Burns failed to show for the third rescheduled IME, however, and Farm Bureau renewed its motion to dismiss.
 The trial court granted Farm Bureau’s motion this time, finding that the most severe sanction of dismissal was warranted based on Burns’s actions.